bmwcarit/ramses-logic/doc/sphinx/build.rst

       not a valid ramses target.
 This will disable the automatic fallback to building Ramses from source if the specified custom target is not available at generation time for some reason.

+* -Dramses-logic_FIND_RAMSES_FROM_SYSTEM
+    * options: ON/OFF
+    * default: OFF
+    * Set this to ON to find Ramses from system (using find_package) instead of building Ramses.
+Other build-related CMake options must be disabled (ramses-logic_ALLOW_RAMSES_BUILD, ramses-logic_BUILD_RAMSES_RENDERER).
+The target platform (x11, wayland etc.) is determined from the value of ${ramses-logic_PLATFORM} - if not set will use the client-only version of Ramses.

+* -Dramses-logic_PLATFORM
+    * options: any of [LINUX-X11, LINUX-WAYLAND, WINDOWS, ANDROID, or empty/not set]
+    * default: not set (defaults to using client-only version of ramses)
+    * Use this in conjunction with 'ramses-logic_FIND_RAMSES_FROM_SYSTEM' to search for a specific Ramses platform on the system

 * -Dramses-logic_WARNINGS_AS_ERRORS
     * options: ON/OFF
     * default: ON